 All prenuptial agreements must be in writing.
 Both spouses must also sign the agreement for it to be enforceable.

-Prenuptial agreements do not have to be witnessed by anyone besides the couple, and do not have to be recorded with the clerk of court.
+Prenuptial agreements do not have to be witnessed by anyone besides the couple, and neither party must record it with the clerk of court.

-While a prenuptial agreement doesn’t legally have to include a schedule of each spouse’s assets and debts, it’s a good idea to include these lists anyway.
-A court is more likely to enforce the agreement if it includes this type of proof that each spouse knew the other's financial situation before signing the agreement.
+While a prenuptial agreement doesn't legally have to include a schedule of each spouse's assets and debts, it's a good idea to include these lists.
+A court is more likely to enforce the agreement if it consists of proof that each spouse knew the other's financial situation before signing it.

 The judge hearing the divorce case will decide whether the agreement is unenforceable due to duress or because it is unconscionable.

-Sometimes a couple’s marriage is void (legally invalid) because one spouse is too young, still married to another person, or is mentally incapable of getting married (insane or seriously mentally deficient).
+Sometimes a couple's marriage is void (legally invalid) because one spouse was too young at the time of the marriage, was still married to another person, or was mentally incapable of consenting to marriage.
 In these cases, the court will usually invalidate the prenuptial agreement, unless it would have an extremely unfair result to a spouse.